 The challenges certainly spanned a wide range of areas:

 Global took it all into consideration and devised a step-by-step plan.
 Each site demanded a customized solution; yet, it also had to contribute to the overall goal of establishing transparency, accountability, and cohesive procedures for electronics recycling across the entire organization.

-The solution had to be both simple for the client at site level and robust enough to meet the requirements of the OEM’s Environmental Health and Safety department (EHS), as well as the security and financial departments.
+The solution had to be both simple for the client at site level and robust enough to meet the requirements of the OEM’s Environmental Health and Safety department (EHS) and the security and financial departments.
 As the OEM assessed the results, the multi-pronged solution had a profound impact on the operation of each site as well as the overall organization.